Table of Contents:

 Try to set up a time to meet with your distributors over a cup of coffee or a beer.
 Take a look at what’s working and where you can improve.

 When it comes to any kind of relationship, open lines of communication are critical.
 Your distributors need to know that they have a voice that is being listened to by you.
 Similarly, you must keep them up to date on the happenings on your end of the company.
+It’s recommended to use a business phone system, such as a VoIP, so you can create virtual numbers for your team.
+You can use these numbers to free up your phone system and get to your distributors faster.

 If anything isn’t going according to plan, don’t call your distributor and rage at them.
 Instead of letting things fester and turn into a storm in a teacup, try to remain cool and direct.